-Another important angle that will be examined throughout the book is related to the ability to learn from literatures related to cooperation and honesty on the likelihood that voluntary compliance will work.
-For example in chapter 9 and 10 we focus on taxation and environmental behavior respectively.
-In chapter 10 that focuses on environmental compliance, we will focus mostly on finding from the cooperation and pro-social research to understand when is compliance likely to occur.
-However, when it comes to taxation tax morale as discussed in chapter 9, we focus mostly on the resemblance with research about honesty and try to examine to what extent the predictions from honesty research are relevant to compliance.
-Finally, when we talk on public health in chapter 8 we focus mostly on cooperation.
-While this distinction is not mutually exclusive, it is possible to recognize that there are systematic differences between these three regulatory domains.
-Thus, for example, when we talk about taxation we can compare the notion of whether you can trust people to declare their donations without attaching the receipts why can't you trust Israelis to turn right on red or turn left. is it better to covid - whether countries that use more responsible behavior approach were more successful relative to countries that used covid- when your community is not in line with the government requests
+Another important perspective that will be examined throughout the book is related to the ability to learn about the likelihood of voluntary compliance working from literatures related to cooperation and honesty.
+For example, when we talk on public health in Chapter 8, we focus mostly on cooperation.
+In Chapter 9, on taxation morals, we concentrate primarily on the resemblance of the literature on this issue with research about honesty and examine to what extent the predictions from honesty research are relevant to compliance.
+In contrast, in Chapter 10 on environmental compliance, our examination focuses mostly on the cooperation and prosocial behavioral research to understand when compliance is likely to occur.
+While these distinctions are not mutually exclusive, it is possible to recognize that there are systematic differences between these three regulatory domains.
+Thus, for example, we can explore a number of questions when discussing taxation.
+Can people be trusted to declare their donations without attaching the receipts?
+Extending beyond the issue of taxation, why can’t Israelis be trusted to turn right on red or turn left?
+During the COVID pandemic, were countries that used a more responsible-behavior approach successful relative in achieving compliance than countries that imposed COVID restrictions?

 How many cooperators do we need?

-The relevancy of the honesty literatures discussed above, become especially important when it comes to the question of the ability of countries to trust the public.
-While there are many differences between compliance and honesty in terms of the importance of factors such as institutions and external regulatory contexts.
-However, since there is some room to think of the correlations between honesty and compliance, it is important to understand from current research how many people we know are lying and as a consequence at least have some preliminary accounts of how many people cheat.
-In that regard when looking at the literature, the results seems to be mixed.
-On one hand there is an extensive meta analysis which makes up think that with the averaging of all experiments done on honesty, we see something like 50 percent of the people lie.
-On the other hand, in another highly influential economics paper that focused on trust telling the numbers of liars seems to be much smaller.
-This inconsistency which seems to emerge also from other studies that focus on honesty, raise an important aspect related to the likelihood that we will have enough people who cooperate even without the coercion.
-It is also suggest how impotant it is to collect data with regard to a new regulation or law before attempting to decide how coercive should be the regulatory approach.
+The relevance of the honesty literatures discussed above becomes especially important with regard to the question of governments’ ability to trust the public.
+Certainly, there are many differences between compliance and honesty in terms of the importance of factors such as institutions and external regulatory contexts.
+However, since there are also possible correlations between honesty and compliance, it is important to examine current research to understand how many people we know are lying and to gain at least some preliminary accounts of how many people cheat.
+In that context, the results seem to be mixed.
+On one hand, there an extensive meta-analysis suggested that, on average, 50 percent of people are dishonest.
+On the other hand, another highly influential economics paper that focused on trust found that the number of liars appears to be much smaller.
+This inconsistency, which seems to emerge from other studies that focus on honesty, raises an important issue related to the likelihood that there will be enough people who cooperate even without coercion.
+This research underscores the importance of collecting data with regard to a new regulation or law before attempting to decide how coercive should be the regulatory approach.

-Voluntary compliance and Trust
+Voluntary compliance and trust